Dear Junior Students and Parents,

-Art Portfolio Preparation
+Art Portfolio Preparation (1 full credit)

-This course aims to increase the skill and experience of art students at a more rapid and serious level than what would be achieved in the Art 12 course.
+The Art Portfolio Prep course aims to increase the skill and experience of art students at a more rapid and serious level than what would be achieved in the Art 12 course.
 It explores different types of material, exposes the student to greater exercises in creativity, and provides an opportunity to develop a portfolio of work which is needed when applying for an Art major or minor at college.
 For those who have a strong interest in art, but are not certain if they wish to pursue it in college, Portfolio Prep provides a great opportunity to go beyond the Art 12 course.
 Additionally, there is an option to gain college credit.

-This course explores music composition concepts from a theoretical standpoint.
+The Music Theory course explores music composition concepts from a theoretical standpoint.
 It is an introduction into the fundamentals of music theory and notation.
 Emphasis is placed on the development of a general understanding of fundamental principles of music theory, pitch and rhythm notation, melodic structure and harmony.
 In addition, this course is designed to foster a better understanding of the music that a student may perform, create or listen to.
 It will also prepare students for college level introductory music courses.